ygao36Buffalo/truebluegy.github.io/content/authors/admin/_index.md

 ## About Me

-Yang Gao is an associate professor at the East China Normal University.
+Yang Gao is an associate professor at the South China University of Technology.
 His research interests include Human-computer-interaction, wearable computing, and AI.
 He leads the human-computer-interaction group.